fabiopipitone/elasticsearch-tocsv/README.rst

   1. **Standard output multiprocessing printing when progress bars are not disabled**

     This is a known issue.
 When multiprocessing is enabled, progress bars printing might get a bit messy from time to time.
-No real problems in the usage but I know it might be a bit annoying.
-It's gonna be fixed as soon as possible hopefully.``
+This doesn't present any real usage problems, but I know it might be a bit annoying.
+It'll hopefully be fixed as soon as possible.